ebin-120/Machine-Learning-python-R/README.md

      4.Lasso Regression.
      5.Elastic Regression.

+# Classification
-# SVM from scratch and the builded model performance.
+     1. SVM from scratch and the builded model performance.